Thomas Dick (scientist): Writing career

-Author William N. Griggs in his 1852 booklet The Celebrated Moon Story: its Origins and Incidents credits Dick’s 1837 Celestial Scenery, collected in an anthology of Dick’s works in 1851, as being an inspiration for Richard Adams Locke’s moon hoax.
-It is worth noting that the earliest appearance of Locke’s so-called Moon Hoax was a serialization of the story in August of 1835 in a New York newspaper The Sun under the title of Great Astronomical Discoveries Lately Made by Sir John Herschel, LL.D, F.R.S., &c at the Cape of Good Hope.
+Author William N. Griggs, in his 1852 booklet The Celebrated Moon Story: its Origins and Incidents, credits Dick's 1837 Celestial Scenery, collected in an anthology of Dick's works in 1851, as being an inspiration for Richard Adams Locke's moon hoax.
+It is worth noting that the earliest appearance of Locke's so-called Moon Hoax was a serialization of the story in August 1835 in a New York newspaper The Sun under the title of "Great Astronomical Discoveries Lately Made by Sir John Herschel, LL.D, F.R.S., &c at the Cape of Good Hope".
 Following publication in the Sun, the five part series was collected in a pamphlet of the same year which is said to have sold more than 20,000 copies almost instantly.
-It would seem that Griggs would be in error in attributing Dick’s 1837 Celestial Scenery as an inspiration for Locke’s 1835 serialization, particularly since Dick condemns Locke’s hoax.
+It would seem that Griggs would be in error in attributing Dick's 1837 "Celestial Scenery" as an inspiration for Locke's 1835 serialization, particularly since Dick condemns Locke's hoax.
 The hoax was republished in 1859 by New York publisher William Gowans as The Moon Hoax: Or a Discovery That The Moon Has A Vast Population of Human Beings.

 Dick worked with the Religious Tract Society to publish three of his books on science and religion, including one of his most successful books, The Telescope and Microscope.

 An honorary degree of LL.D. was conferred upon him early in his literary career by Union College, New York, and he was admitted to the Royal Astronomical Society on 14 January 1853.
 A paper on Celestial Day Observations, giving the results of a series of observations on stars and planets in the daytime with a small equatorial at Methven in 1812–1813, was communicated by him in 1855 to the Monthly Notices of the Royal Astronomical Society (xv.
 222).
 He had written on the same subject forty-two years previously in William Nicholson's Journal of Natural Philosophy (xxxvi.
 109).